Troubleshooting

 Section titled “Checklist”- Redirect URI matches exactly?

-The URI in your IdP config must match
+The URI in your IdP must match

 - Group claim present?
 If you use group mappings, the ID token must include the